Written by Shannon,

 When it comes to deciding whether or not it is time to seek out help for your mental health needs, there are some key factors to take into consideration, such as feelings of stress, hopelessness, fatigue, disproportionate anger, anxious or intrusive thoughts, apathy, or loss of motivation.
 These kinds of feelings are generally a good indication that treatment may be highly beneficial for you, and seeing a professional can help you understand what else may be able to help.

-When it comes to quality mental health care, Brightside is here to help you with our evidence-based therapy, psychiatry with medication delivery, and other science-backed approaches.
+When it comes to quality mental health care, Brightside is here to help you with our evidence-based therapy, psychiatry, and other science-backed approaches.